 The following groups are not eligible to apply for pre-registration placements via Oriel:-

-- Bradford School of Pharmacy sandwich course students (Bradford manages its own local recruitment process)
+- Bradford School of Pharmacy sandwich course students who are not current year 2 students

 - EEA pharmacists requiring adaptation training